umee-network/peggo/README.md

   --cosmos-from=...
 ```

-#### Run the orchestrartor and pipe the logs to GCP
+#### Run the orchestrator and pipe the logs to GCP

 - You need to set the [auth client on gcp](https://cloud.google.com/docs/authentication/application-default-credentials)
 ex.:
-  - Downlaod your service account on GCP and set this env variable `GOOGLE_APPLICATION_CREDENTIALS`
+  - Download your service account on GCP and set this env variable `GOOGLE_APPLICATION_CREDENTIALS`

 ```shell
 $~ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/service_account.json